 Medium (Strong Community)

 Medium is a content publishing platform many people use as their primary blogging platform.
 It’s a great start because it has a built-in community.
-Yet, you don’t have control in its design, and you’re limited to just content.
+Yet, you don’t have control over its design, and you’re limited to just content.

 My Recommendation: Self-hosted WordPress